valkey-io/valkey-py/docs/lua_scripting.rst

 executes the script and returns the result, 10.

-Script instances can be executed using a different client instance, even one that points to a completely different Redis server.
+Script instances can be executed using a different client instance, even one that points to a completely different Valkey server.

 .. code:: python

-   >>> r2 = redis.Redis('redis2.example.com')
+   >>> r2 = redis.Redis('valkey2.example.com')
    >>> r2.set('foo', 3)
    >>> multiply(keys=['foo'], args=[5], client=r2)
    15

-The Script object ensures that the Lua script is loaded into Redis's script cache.
+The Script object ensures that the Lua script is loaded into Valkey's script cache.
 In the event of a NOSCRIPT error, it will load the script and retry executing it.